 |If your child will be...|

 |3||December 2, 2021||Prekindergarten|

 |6||September 1, 2021||First grade|

-Students who are residents of San Francisco have priority in school assignment above all students who live outside of San Francisco.
-A minor's residence is presumed to be the legal residence of the parent(s) or guardian(s) who have physical custody of the minor.
-The student's parent/legal guardian must continually reside in San Francisco at the time of application and for the entire period of enrollment in SFUSD.
+Per board policy, students who are residents of San Francisco have priority in school assignment above all students who live outside of San Francisco.
+Therefore, SFUSD requires parents/guardians to provide documentation of the student's residency upon admission to a district school.
 This policy does not apply to homeless students.

 Definition of Residency